marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/arrays-of-variable-length.rst

 ``sizeof``.

-If you want to pass the array first and the length afterward, you can use a forward declaration in the parameter list-another GNU extension.
+If you want to pass the array first and the length afterward, you can use a forward declaration in the parameter list---another GNU extension.

 .. code-block:: c++